Where is Kalikalos?

 - Indoor lodging is limited and assigned on a first-come, first-serve basis.
 Standard indoor accommodation for workshop participants and guests is in simple shared quad or triple rooms in a traditional Greek house.
 Single or shared double rooms can be booked upon request at additional cost.
 Visit this page for more details.

 - Single or shared tent accommodation.
 Each tent is set up on a wooden base and features a foam mattress, pillow and all bedding.

 - Community Participants, Morning Facilitators and FIRs are typically accommodated in tents.
-When there is space in the house, indoor lodging may be available for volunteers.
+When there is space in the house, indoor lodging may be available for people in these roles.

 - Long-term staff are quartered in Bell Tents, a yurt and two small rustic huts.